Martial Paillot

 Father Martial Jean Baptiste Paillot (born 1855 or 1856; died September 16, 1930) was a French Roman Catholic missionary, history professor and parish priest.
-He served as a missionary in Pondicherry for 44 years.
+He served as a missionary in Pondicherry, India for 44 years.

 Early life

 Paillot was born in Ménil sur Saulx, France, the second in a family of ten children (four of whom died at a young age).
 (Sources differ as to his date of birth, either 1855 or 1856 are given).
 Little is known about his youth.
 His younger brother described him as very studious, sporty, with a combative nature.

-He studied at the Minor and Major Seminary in Verdun, where he was a brilliant student.
-He was ordained as a priest on June 30, 1881.
+He studied at the Minor and Major Seminary in Verdun, and ordained as a priest on June 30, 1881.

-He worked as a history professor at the Minor Seminary in Verdun for two years, then became a vicar in Montmédy.
-During this time, he discovered his calling as a missionary; he entered the Foreign Missions Seminary (Séminaire des Missions Étrangères) in Paris in 1885.
-He would spend only a year there before he was posted to the mission in Pondicherry, India.
+He worked as a history professor at the Minor Seminary in Verdun for two years, then became a vicar in Montmédy, then entered the Foreign Missions Seminary (Séminaire des Missions Étrangères) in Paris in 1885.
+After spending a year there he was posted to the mission in Pondicherry, India, where he lived for the rest of his life.
+During his first years there a brother and his mother died.

-After announcing his posting, he went to say his farewells to his family members.
-They were filled with grief when he announced he was leaving forever; coming from Father Paillot, it was an irrevocable decision.
-He stayed true to his words as the 44 years between his departure from France and his death were all spent in India.
-The first years of his mandate were difficult, as he lost both a brother and his mother.

 Life in India

 He arrived in Pondicherry in 1886 and was named the vicar of the Our Lady of Angels Church in July 1887.
 He was temporarily assigned to the Colonial College in 1894 while its director returned to France due to health concerns; when the director returned in 1885, Father Paillot returned to Our Lady of Angels.
-However, he developed malarial fever, which put his life in danger, necessitating a change in climate.
+He developed malarial fever, which put his life in danger and necessitated a change in climate.

 He was sent to the mountains of Ceylon.
 Working in Kandy as secretary for Mgr.
-Zaleski, the apostolic delegate in India, his health slowly returned.
-As he got better, he followed the Monsignor to his various apostolic wanderings in India for about a year.
+Zaleski, the apostolic delegate in India, his health slowly improved, and he followed the Monsignor to his various apostolic wanderings in India for about a year.
 He returned to Pondicherry in 1926, again serving as vicar at Our Lady of Angels.
-When the parish priest retired, he took over the position; “In spite of his 71 years, he was the good shepherd, catechising, preaching, going to visit his parishioners, bringing comfort to the sick, offering himself fully to all, to win them for Jesus Christ.”
+When the parish priest retired, he took over the position.